decred/dcrwallet/rpc/documentation/api.md

     - `MISSED`: A ticket that was missed but not yet revoked.

     - `REVOKED`: A ticket that has been revoked.

-    - `UNKNOWN`: A ticket whose status was unable to be determined.

 **Expected errors:**